paulaaagraca/AzureIoT_MQTT_ESP32/README.md

 The implemented system consists in a **MQTT publisher-subscriber communication system with Azure IoT Hub**.

 The [document](https://github.com/paulaaagraca/AzureIoT_MQTT_ESP32/tree/master/docs) serves as a Starting Guide for the developed project in the course Distributed Systems.

+## Organization

+All files corresponding to the ESP32 implementation are present in [esp-azure](https://github.com/paulaaagraca/AzureIoT_MQTT_ESP32/tree/master/esp-azure).

+[pc](https://github.com/paulaaagraca/AzureIoT_MQTT_ESP32/tree/master/pc) contains all files corresponding to the implemented communication service between the cloud and the ESP32.

 ## Support Materials <a name="materials"></a>